-#SpreadNoHate: A Global Dialogue on Hate Speech in the Media
+#SpreadNoHate: A Global Dialogue on Hate Speech Against Migrants and Refugees in the Media

-The media play a crucial role in the public’s perceptions of migrant and refugee populations and their integration by providing reporting and analysis that are objective, well researched and accurate.
+The media play a crucial role in influencing public perception of migrant and refugee populations and their integration by providing accurate, well researched and objective reporting and analysis.
 However, both deliberate and unintentional negative portrayals of immigrants and refugees are often found in the media, thus negatively impacting people’s views of these communities.
 In this context, creative measures are needed.